Baeldung/learn-spring-data/README.md

-# Module 2 - Spring Data Repositories
+# Spring Data Repositories

-This is the codebase for Module 2 of [Learn Spring Data JPA](https://www.baeldung.com/learn-spring-data-jpa-course)
+This is the codebase for Module 'Spring Data Repositories' of [Learn Spring Data JPA](https://www.baeldung.com/learn-spring-data-jpa-course)

 ======